semaphoreci/semaphore/docs/docs/using-semaphore/artifacts.md

 The artifact store is partitioned into three namespaces:

 - **job**: each job gets a dedicated namespace on every run.
-Job artifacts are suitable for collecting debug data
+Job artifacts are suitable for collecting debug data, logs, or screenshots for end-to-end tests
-- **workflow**: accessible to jobs for all [pipelines](./pipelines) in a run.
+- **workflow**: accessible to all pipelines in the same [workflow](./workflows).
 Workflow artifacts are ideal for passing data between jobs
 - **project**: a global namespace for the project.
 Project artifacts are ideal for storing final deliverables.

 ### Job artifacts {#jobs}